rx-gy/autolinux/README.md

 > The installer only works while the kernel is relatively synchronised with the sid repos.
 This means you shouldn't assume an installer built now will work in a month.

 ## update_preseed.sh
 This script handles creation and updates of the customised debian sid iso.
+Pulls the most recent netboot iso.

 ## Pre-requisites and iso sources
 ```